 - It helps to understand how consumers make purchasing decisions

-- It can be an indicator of a brand’s success or failure in terms of brand strength, equity, customer satisfaction, and loyalty
+- It can be an indicator of a brand’s success or failure in terms of brand strength, equity, customer satisfaction, and customer loyalty

 - It can help with top-of-mind awareness